Are You Ready To Take Your Game To The Next Level?

 During the first week of your 3-week tryout and assessment you can expect to be here around 45-60 minutes.
 Athletes will go through movement and activation training before moving into foundational strength movements.

 Will Your Athlete Lift Weights?

-Initially no, as the warm-up is mainly body weight in nature.
+At some point, all athletes will utilize resistance to gain strength.
 As they progress to the strength portion of their training session, resistance bands and some weights are layered in a little if the athlete is ready for them.

 Contrary to popular belief, lifting weights will not stunt your athletes growth.
 Often times the weight they use is less than what their body experience via running, jumping, changing directions or attempting push ups.
 Most injuries occur because the body is not strong enough to absorb or control forces it experiences.